Who is NCO Financial Systems?

 507 Prudential Rd

 Should I contact or pay NCO Financial Systems, Inc.?

-The best way to handle this is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like NCO collection agency for millions of clients nationwide.
+The most effective way to deal with NCO Financial Systems is to work with a credit repair professional.
+They delete millions of negative items every year from companies like NCO Financial Systems on behalf of their clients.

 Will NCO Financial Systems, Inc. sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly get it removed from your credit report.
-It’s also quite possible that you may never hear from or have to deal with NCO Financial Systems again.
+They help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
+It’s also possible that you never hear from or have to deal with NCO Financial Systems again.